-- explain the rationale underlining childcare legislation and the role of the constitutional rights of children in it; - differentiate between the levels of service delivery in child-centred services in South Africa; - on a practical level, explain the processes that stem from childcare legislation; - give an overview on the rights of children and the implications of these rights; - describe how to identify services and operational strategies for children in the community and apply them in practice in the best interest of children; - evaluate circumstances under which the state is compelled to protect children; - analyse and explain the legal provisions for the protection of children; - reflect on and analyse the ethical basis of reasoning and decision-making when working with children; - give an overview on how social-work services could satisfy the needs of children;
+- explain the rationale underlining childcare legislation and the role of the constitutional rights of children in it; - differentiate between the levels of service delivery in child-centred services in South Africa; - on a practical level, explain the processes that stem from childcare legislation; - give an overview on the rights of children and the implications of these rights;

+- describe how to identify services and operational strategies for children in the community and apply them in practice in the best interest of children; - evaluate circumstances under which the state is compelled to protect children; - analyse and explain the legal provisions for the protection of children; - reflect on and analyse the ethical basis of reasoning and decision-making when working with children; - give an overview on how social-work services could satisfy the needs of children; - interpret the content and implications of childcare legislation in a reliable and coherent manner.

+Module code: BSWG223 Semester 2 NQF level: 6, Credits: 8 ---------------------- ------------ --------------------------

+TITLE: BASIC PRINCIPLES OF SOCIAL WORK MANAGEMENT

+- demonstrate detailed knowledge on and understanding of the management processes and theories relevant to social-work management, as well as provide a comparative analysis of these theories; - demonstrate the ability to select and apply appropriate management strategies within social-work practice; - demonstrate the ability to act appropriately by applying management roles/functions in familiar and new contexts and reflect on their own leadership style.

+- classify the different management processes and theories; - provide a comparative analysis of the management theories that are relevant to social work; - motivate which management strategies are applicable to the South African social-work context; - describe how appropriate management strategies would be applied the South African social-work context; - argue how the management roles and functions apply to social-work practice; - critically analyse and reflect on their own leadership style.

+Module code: BSWG226 Semester 2 NQF level: 6, Credits: 8

+TITLE: DEVELOPMENTAL WELFARE POLICY A

-interpret the content and implications of childcare legislation in a reliable and coherent manner.
-Method of delivery: Full-time 0 Module code: BSWG223 Semester 2 NQF level: 6, Credits: 8 TITLE: BASIC PRINCIPLES OF S OCIAL WORK MAN IAGEMENT Module outcomes: On completion of the module, the • nding of the management processes al-work managemen t, as well as provide a comparative analysis of these theories; ect and apply appro priate management strategies within social-work practice; demonstrate the ability to act familiar and new contexts and olying management roles/functions in leadership style.
-Assessment criteria: Students have mastered the outco mes if they are able to: classify the different managem nent processes and t theories; provide a comparative analysi work; is of the management nt theories that are relevant to social motivate which management s context; strategies are applic able to the South African social-work , describe how appropriate management strategies would be applied the South African argue how the management ro oles and functions ar only to social-work practice. critically analyse and reflect or Method of delivery: Full-time Module code: BSWG226 Semester 2 NQF level: 6, Credits: 8 TITLE: DEVELOPMENTAL WELF Module outcomes: After completion of the module, the e student should be able to: • anding of social-welfare policies and 0 se of the policy, and the role of social work with respect to policies; se of the peney, and the fole of social dae literacy on wel fare policies and their influence on 0 , the interrelationship between social- welfare policies, legislation and social work, and an understanding of how the relevant government structures function; demonstrate an ability to relate demonstrate an ability to relate and interpret policy and legislation with reference to practical settings in which social workers operate/ function; • demonstrate an ability to use demonstrate an ability to use acquired knowledge in problem-solving and to evaluate and identify gaps and solve social issues through the implementation of social-welfare policy: demonstrate knowledge on and understanding of ethical aspects and the obligation of social workers with regard to their ethical duties; demonstrate an ability to evaluate existing social-welfare issues and analyse them on - demonstrate an ability to evaluate existing social-welfare issues and analyse them on the basis of the current welfare system in South Africa; understand how the relevant of Assessment criteria: and the second states 1 Students have mastered the outco Students have mastered the outcomes if they are able to:
+- demonstrate detailed knowledge on and understanding of social-welfare policies and the purpose for which they are created, the purpose of the policy, and the role of social work with respect to policies; - demonstrate detailed knowledge literacy on welfare policies and their influence on services rendered by social workers, and evaluate the interrelationship between social-welfare policies, legislation and social work, and an understanding of how the relevant government structures function;

+- demonstrate an ability to relate and interpret policy and legislation with reference to practical settings in which social workers operate/ function; - demonstrate an ability to use acquired knowledge in problem-solving and to evaluate and identify gaps and solve social issues through the implementation of social-welfare policy; - demonstrate knowledge on and understanding of ethical aspects and the obligation of social workers with regard to their ethical duties; - demonstrate an ability to evaluate existing social-welfare issues and analyse them on the basis of the current welfare system in South Africa; - understand how the relevant government structures operate.